cs-24-pt-10-01/rapl-lib-hashMap/README.md

-# rapl-rust-test
+# rapl-interface

+This is a library and executable project for reading the RAPL registers on Intel and AMD processors written in Rust.

+The supported operating systems are Linux and Windows.

-The repository for RAPL testing.
+The repository also contains several benchmarks for testing the library.

 ## GitHub Actions